sydasif/python-book/docs/source/03_collection/02_list.md

 mango
 ```

-We can add, remove or sort for items in a list.
+We can add, remove or sort items in a list.

 ```py
 fruit_list = ['apple', 'mango', 'carrot', 'banana']